Is your cat trembling, shaking, or twitching?

 How Common Are Cat Tremors?

-While transient, temporary episodes of some degree of tremors can happen as part of a cat’s normal life.
+While transient, temporary episodes of some degree of tremors can happen as part of a cat’s normal life and sometime cat tremors may happen when a cat is relaxed or even while purring.
 Still, tremors are signs that usually indicate an underlying problem.
 There are a number of common causes, as listed below.

 There are some normal situations when a cat might tremble, shake, or twitch, such as: